MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-networking.md

 Azure Firewall Premium provides [advanced features](/azure/firewall/premium-features) for inspecting traffic.
 The most significant are the following TLS inspection options:

 - **Outbound TLS Inspection** protects against malicious traffic that is sent from an internal client to the internet.
-This helps identify when a client has been breached, and if it is trying to send data outside of your network or establish a connection to a remote computer.
+This helps identify when a client has been breached, and if it's trying to send data outside of your network or establish a connection to a remote computer.
 - **East-West TLS Inspection** protects against malicious traffic sent from within Azure to other parts of Azure or to your non-Azure networks.
 This helps identify attempts for a breach to expand and spread its blast radius.
 - **Inbound TLS Inspection**  protects resources in Azure from malicious requests that arrive from outside the Azure network.
 Azure Application Gateway with Web Application Firewall provides this protection.